cybardev/resume/src/it.typ

   start: "Sep 2023",
   end: "Dec 2023",
   points: (
-    "Developed Python module to annotate videos with metadata consumed from Apache Kafka topics using GStreamer pipelines, allowing farm operators to view video stream details via dashboard", "Collaborated with a dynamic remote-first Agile team on ReelAppetite, a flagship product, implementing key features according to client requirements", "Implemented features using test-driven development by creating unit and integration tests to be run in the CI/CD pipeline, validating expected processor workflow", "Augmented stream processor in development to standardize environment variable names to avoid conflicts", "Researched porting Docker container from x86 to ARM (Nvidia Jetson) to run processor locally as edge application", ),
+    "Developed Python module to annotate videos with metadata consumed from Kafka topics using GStreamer.", "Worked to port Docker container to Nvidia Jetson to run video stream processor locally as edge application.", ),
 )